left-curve/left-curve/quint/grug_ics23.md

 def verifyNonMembership(root: Term, np: NonExistenceProof, key: Bytes): bool = and {
 ```

-First we check if both `np.left == np.right == None`.
+First, we check if both `np.left == np.right == None`.
 This is our way of emulating the following part of the Rust code.
 This way we are assured that either `np.left` or `np.right` will have some value, and later when we check if `np.left == None`, we are certain that `np.right != None`, and vice versa.

 ```rust
   if let Some(inner) = &spec.inner_spec {